stolostron/hypershift-addon-operator/docs/advanced/provision_hypershift_clusters_by_manifestwork.md

 **Important:** You must set the `HostedCluster.spec.clusterID` with an UUID to avoid a race condition between the manifestwork controller and the hypershift operator on this causing the HostedCluster and cluster version operator deployment to have a high and increasing .generation number.
 You can use an online UUID generator tool or programming language specific UUID API to generate one.

-## How a hosted cluster is automatically imported into ACM hub cluster as a managed cluster
+## Importing the hosted cluster into ACM hub cluster as a managed cluster

-When you create a HypershiftDeployment CR, the HypershiftDeployment operator also creates a ManagedCluster CR on the ACM hub cluster.
+Create a ManagedCluster CR on the ACM hub cluster.

 ```YAML
 apiVersion: cluster.open-cluster-management.io/v1